NunoSempere/time-to-botec/README.md

 To do:
 - [ ] Check whether the Squiggle code is producing 1M samples.
 Still not too sure.
-- Differentiate between initial startup time (e.g., compiling, loading environment) and runtime.
+- [-] Differentiate between initial startup time (e.g., compiling, loading environment) and runtime.
 This matters because startup time could be ~constant, so for larger projects only the runtime matters.
+Particularly for Julia. <= nah, too difficult.

 ## Other similar projects